Volume Mediums

 Density - This parameter multiplies against Scattering.

-Volume Step Length - Only applicable when rendering Volume mediums.
-This attribute may need to be adjusted depending on the surface.
-The default value for the step length is 4 meters.
-Should the volume be smaller than this, the step length will need to be decreased.
+Volume Step % - Only applicable when rendering Volume mediums.
+This attribute may need to be adjusted depending on the surface and it is a percentage of the voxel size .
+The default value for the step % is 100.
+For smaller volumes, the step percentage will need to be decreased.
 Please note that decreasing this will reduce the render speed.
 Increasing this value will cause the ray marching algorithm to take longer steps.
-Should the step length far exceed the volume’s dimensions, then the ray marching algorithm will take a single step through the whole volume.
-Most accurate results are obtained when the step length is as small as possible.
+Should the step % far exceed the volume’s dimensions, then the ray marching algorithm will take a single step through the whole volume.
+Most accurate results are obtained when the step % is as small as possible.

-Volume Shadow Ray Step Length - Step length that is used by the shadow ray for marching through volumes.
+Volume Shadow Ray Step % - Step % that is used by the shadow ray for marching through volumes.

 Use Volume Step Length for Volume Shadow Ray Step Length - Check box for using the Volume Step Length for the Volume Shadow Ray Step Length as well.